ludopradel/rpg-combat-kata/README.md

  - What problems did you encounter ?
  - What have you learned ?
  - Debate on the different ways to possibly solve the kata!

+# Note for Facilitators :

+ - You may fix a time limit for each iteration as a constraint.
+ - 10min preparation for finding a pair, choosing a langage & setting up the environment.
+ - 10min retrospective before iteration 4.
+ - Open the debate on final retrospective on the diffrent ways to possibly solve the kata.

 *Source http://www.slideshare.net/DanielOjedaLoisel/rpg-combat-kata*